Pyrenean ibex: History

 Multiple theories are given regarding the evolution and historical migration of C. pyrenaica into the Iberian Peninsula, and the relationship between the different subspecies.

 One possibility is that C. pyrenaica evolved from an ancestor related to C. caucasica from the Middle East, at the beginning of the last glacial period (120–80 ky).
 C. pyrenaica probably moved from the northern Alps through southern France into the Pyrenees area at the beginning of Magdalenian period about 18 kya.
 If this is the case, then C. caucasica praepyrenaica may have been more different from the other three ibex species that lived in the Iberian Peninsula than scientists currently know.
-For example, this would mean that the C. pyrenaica (possible migration 18ky) and C. ibex (300 ky earlier migration) would have evolved from different ancestors and been morphologically more different from their separate genes.
+For example, this would mean that C. pyrenaica (possible migration 18ky) and C. ibex (300 ky earlier migration) would have evolved from different ancestors and been morphologically more different from their separate genes.
 It is known that all four subspecies lived together in the Upper Pleistocene time, but scientists are unsure of how much genetic exchange could have occurred.
 The problem with this theory is that genetics suggest that C. pyrenaica and C. ibex may have shared a more common origin, possibly C. camburgensis.

 Many versions of when C. pyrenaica or C. ibex first migrated to and evolved in the Iberian Peninsula are related.
 C. pyrenaica possibly was already living in the Iberian Peninsula when the ibex began to migrate through the Alps.
 Genetic evidence also supports the theory that multiple Capra subspecies migrated to the Iberian region around the same time.
-Hybridization may have been possible, but the results are not conclusive.
+Hybridisation may have been possible, but the results are not conclusive.